 11. Face your fears.

 Certain fears are really common, like heights, flying, and being in social situations.
-Many of these fears can be overcome – and once they are, you’ll have a happier, less anxious life.
+Many of these fears can be overcome โ and once they are, youโll have a happier, less anxious life.
+Try looking down from the top of a building, flying to a faraway vacation spot, or going to a bar with your girlfriends.
+Youโll be amazed at what youโre capable of!

 12. Get plenty of sunlight, especially in the winter.

 January 1st may be a day filled with motivation, but if you have SAD like me, that can quickly be killed by winter days with less than 10 hours of sunlight in a 17-hour waking day.
-Throughout the whole year, try to get as much sunlight as possible whenever it’s available.
+Throughout the whole year, try to get as much sunlight as possible whenever itโs available.
 Your mood will improve and so will your health!

 13. Eat more vegetables.

-I know I’m not alone in my preference for sugar and sweet foods like fruit and candy.
-But it’s hypocritical of me to tell my kids they have to eat vegetables before getting their sandwich at lunch, while I’m standing at the kitchen counter eating hot dogs before my cupcake.
+I know Iโm not alone in my preference for sugar and sweet foods like fruit and candy.
+But itโs hypocritical of me to tell my kids they have to eat vegetables before getting their sandwich at lunch, while Iโm standing at the kitchen counter eating hot dogs before my cupcake.

 Vegetables are important for their nutrients and overall health benefits.
-They’re also lower in calories and great for filling up on, allowing you to naturally reduce how much junk food you eat without restricting.
-Be sure to include them in your meal planning – for at least two meals a day!
+Theyโre also lower in calories and great for filling up on, allowing you to naturally reduce how much junk food you eat without restricting.
+Be sure to include them in your meal planning โ for at least two meals a day!

 14. Start lifting weights.

 I am a big woman, and most cardio is really hard for me at my current size.
 Lifting weights is a great way to get started on the path to fitness!
-You’re still burning more calories during a workout (even though you’re mostly standing still), increased muscle mass means your body burns more calories when at rest as well, and the need to eat more lean meats and other proteins will help you cut back on empty calories.
+Youโre still burning more calories during a workout (even though youโre mostly standing still), increased muscle mass means your body burns more calories when at rest as well, and the need to eat more lean meats and other proteins will help you cut back on empty calories.

 15. Mute social media for 24 hours in a row.

-Challenge yourself to go 24 hours in a row – every month, or even every week if you can manage it – without opening a single social app.
+Social media is a lot of things, and unfortunately, many of those are bad.
+It can be addictive, it eats up productivity time, and it can lower your self esteem.
+Challenge yourself to go 24 hours in a row โ every month, or even every week if you can manage it โ without opening a single social app.
 All the posts will still be there when you log back on, but you may find yourself less anxious and more productive with practice.

 16. Spend an hour every day on your goals.

 When you work full time, have a family to take care of, and a home to keep up with, working on things that are important to YOU can be difficult.
-If you’re trying to start your own business, for example, a couple of hours on the weekend just aren’t enough to make any headway.
+If youโre trying to start your own business, for example, a couple of hours on the weekend just arenโt enough to make any headway.
+Even if you have to get up an hour before your kids or give up an hour of TV at night, make a commitment to spend 365 hours this year on a project for yourself.
+Youโll be amazed at what you can achieve with that amount of time!

 17. Change your look.

+Becoming an adult can sometimes lead to a lack of innovation.
+How long have you been doing the same makeup routine every morning?
+When was the last time you told your hair stylist to go wild and try something new?
 Creating a new look for yourself can have a ripple effect in the rest of your life, boosting your confidence and creativity.
-Even if it’s just a box of hair dye and a new shade of lipstick, give it a go – you can always change it up again if you don’t like it.
+Even if itโs just a box of hair dye and a new shade of lipstick, give it a go โ you can always change it up again if you donโt like it.

 18. Take the stairs whenever possible.

-If you live above the second floor, you might feel the burn of this healthy New Year’s resolution more than others.
+If you live above the second floor, you might feel the burn of this healthy New Yearโs resolution more than others.
 But vowing to take the stairs instead of elevators has a lot of benefits: reduced stress, improved fitness, and even a substitute to a gym membership!
+In my life, I donโt come across a lot of elevators โ but I do have a set of steps in my house.
+If thatโs your situation too, you can always make a commitment to go up and down the stairs in your house 10 times a day.

 19. Stop apologizing for things out of your control.

 Women in particular tend to feel a need to apologize for everything that goes wrong in an effort to comfort others.
 STOP IT!
-It is not your fault if your sister didn’t get the promotion she was up for, or that you started crying in the theater during Endgame.
-Empathy is a good trait to have, but it doesn’t mean you should internalize the discomfort of others.
+It is not your fault if your sister didnโt get the promotion she was up for, or that you started crying in the theater during Endgame.
+Empathy is a good trait to have, but it doesnโt mean you should internalize the discomfort of others.

 20. Be actively kind to people on social media.

-I’ve already mentioned that social media can be a bit toxic – and yet we can’t seem to stay away!
-Why not work on a unique New Year’s resolution to help make social apps better places to be?
+Iโve already mentioned that social media can be a bit toxic โ and yet we canโt seem to stay away!
+Why not work on a unique New Yearโs resolution to help make social apps better places to be?
+When you scroll past a picture you like, no matter how mundane, give it a โheart.โ Take a few seconds to comment on posts that ask questions or that you can relate to.

-When you scroll past a picture you like, no matter how mundane, give it a “heart.”
-Take a few seconds to comment on posts that ask questions or that you can relate to.
-These actions mean even more when they’re done to people you don’t normally interact with on social media (or don’t even know at all!).
+These actions mean even more when theyโre done to people you donโt normally interact with on social media (or donโt even know at all!).
 They help boost self-esteem and can even lead to deeper connections with people you never knew you had things in common with.

 21. Keep up with the news.

-Keeping this resolution doesn’t necessarily mean watching the 6 o’clock news everyday (or even at all).
+Keeping this resolution doesnโt necessarily mean watching the 6 oโclock news everyday (or even at all).
 It could be as simple as following a few news stations on Twitter or checking the front page of Yahoo when you first get on your computer.
+Sometimes the news is boring, or heartbreaking, or infuriating โ but itโs important to know whatโs going on the world.
+Especially if you want to share educated opinions about it!

 22. Find a home for everything in your kitchen.

-Having so much stuff visible on your counters can increase stress every time you go in the kitchen – and that’s a lot!
-Make a resolution to give everything in the kitchen a home, whether it’s in a cabinet, a drawer, or elsewhere in the house.
-If you literally cannot put it all away, that means it’s time to get rid of some stuff (I’m looking at you, dusty toaster).
+Kitchens tend to end up cluttered and messy faster than any other room in the house, due to how often theyโre used.
+A common culprit is having more than you need โ or have room for โ and letting the overflow rest on the counter.
+Having so much stuff visible on your counters can increase stress every time you go in the kitchen โ and thatโs a lot!
+Make a resolution to give everything in the kitchen a home, whether itโs in a cabinet, a drawer, or elsewhere in the house.
+If you literally cannot put it all away, that means itโs time to get rid of some stuff (Iโm looking at you, dusty toaster).

 23. Get your grown-up documents in order.

+Being thrust into adulthood requires a lot of priority-sorting to take place, and things like โin caseโ documents tend to fall by the wayside.
+But itโs really important to take care of them, especially if you have children.
 Make a resolution to create a will, a designated power of attorney in the event of incapacitation, and legal guardianship paperwork for your kids.
-You can’t rely on your family to make the same decisions you would in those events, because they might not even know what you want!
+You canโt rely on your family to make the same decisions you would in those events, because they might not even know what you want!

 Do some work now that will make life easier on your partner, too, if you were no longer able to communicate.
 Write down all important logins (like where you pay the mortgage and utility bills, or even the Netflix password), a list of all your bank and credit card accounts (and their logins), and any other crucial information and keep it somewhere both safe and easily discovered if your partner were to go looking for help (like your night stand).
-It can be a nightmare for a spouse to try and take over these things if they weren’t responsible for them before.
+It can be a nightmare for a spouse to try and take over these things if they werenโt responsible for them before.

 24. Drink less.

-You can quit drinking altogether if you prefer, but that’s not really necessary for healthier living.
+You can quit drinking altogether if you prefer, but thatโs not really necessary for healthier living.
 Studies have shown that having one alcoholic beverage a day is usually better than bingeing on the weekend.
-But cutting it down to less than one a day – say, 4 or 5 drinks a week – is likely the best choice (and may even have more health benefits than abstaining altogether).
+But cutting it down to less than one a day โ say, 4 or 5 drinks a week โ is likely the best choice (and may even have more health benefits than abstaining altogether).

 25. Try planking.

-No, I’m not talking about the fad of trying to lie perfectly straight on every single object you can think of.
-I’m talking about the actual exercise where you get in a push-up position but with your forearms on the ground and hold yourself straight for as long as possible.
+No, Iโm not talking about the fad of trying to lie perfectly straight on every single object you can think of.
+Iโm talking about the actual exercise where you get in a push-up position but with your forearms on the ground and hold yourself straight for as long as possible.

-Even if you don’t have time for a full workout session on a daily basis, simply planking for as long as you can once or twice a day can greatly increase your core strength.
-Try it every day for a year and be proud of your strength and stamina by showing off at the next New Year’s Eve party!
+Even if you donโt have time for a full workout session on a daily basis, simply planking for as long as you can once or twice a day can greatly increase your core strength.
+Try it every day for a year and be proud of your strength and stamina by showing off at the next New Yearโs Eve party!

-26. Practice saying “no.”
+26. Practice saying โno.โ

-This problem applies to both men and women: struggling to say no to things (that aren’t morally wrong) because of guilt about letting people down.
+This problem applies to both men and women: struggling to say no to things (that arenโt morally wrong) because of guilt about letting people down.

 27. Create a detailed budget.